Reducing damage to underground cables and pipes

 - Working practices are not adequate or are not understood

-- On-site behaviours do not correctly reflect desired working practices
+- On-site behaviors do not correctly reflect desired working practices

 Fortunately, there are simple solutions for each of these problems that have been adopted by customers across the world.

 This is the simplest, and most important step.
-Don’t excavate before the area has been scanned and marked-up by trained people using reliable location tools.
-Use tools in conjunction with maps (where available), but never rely on maps alone.
+Don’t excavate before calling 811, and until the area has been scanned and marked-up by trained people using reliable location tools.
+Use tools in conjunction with maps (where available) to verify the marks and scan for buried services that may not have been marked correctly, or at all, but never rely on maps alone.